vsch/laravel-translation-manager/readme.md

 ### Version 2.1.0 released

-Now using Laravel 5 authorization provisions to handle all LTM related authorizations.
+Now using Laravel 5 authorization API to handle all LTM related authorizations.

 **If you are upgrading from version 2.0.x of LTM** you need to: